powerhouse-inc/powerhouse-docs/docs/academy/02-Create/01-ToDoList/01-CreateNewPowerhouseProject.md

 cd <yourprojectname>
 ```

-Once you are in the project directory, now you can run the `ph connect` command to instantiate a local version of the Connect application to start building your document model.
+Once you are in the project directory, you can run the `ph connect` command to instantiate a local version of the Connect application to start building your document model.

 Run the following command to start the Connect application: